Parkinsonism and Parkinson’s Disease in ICD-10-CM

 Two main groups stand out within primary parkinsonism: Parkinson’s disease and atypical parkinsonism disorders.

 Parkinson’s disease, the most common form of parkinsonism, remains puzzling in terms of its precise cause.
-Though scientists believe genetic and environmental factors are at play, according to the Parkinson’s Foundation, a definitive etiology is still unknown.
+Though scientists believe genetic and environmental factors are at play, a definitive etiology is still unknown.
 Risk factors include exposure to certain toxins and age, particularly in men over 60.
-The presence of Lewy bodies, abnormal protein clumps containing alpha-synuclein, is observed in the brain cells of many Parkinson’s patients.
+The presence of Lewy bodies and abnormal protein clumps containing alpha-synuclein is observed in the brain cells of many Parkinson’s patients.

 As Parkinson’s disease advances, the nerve cells in the basal ganglia, responsible for movement control, deteriorate, giving rise to noticeable symptoms.
 The underlying reasons for the decline of dopamine-producing brain cells remain uncertain, leading to insufficient dopamine production and worsening motor issues.